OpenSILEX/silex-explorer-r/README.md

 ## 📚 Overview

-**OpensilexR** is an R interface designed for seamless interaction with OpenSILEX platforms, enabling researchers to efficiently manage and analyze scientific experimental data.
+**SilexExplorerR** is an R interface designed for seamless interaction with OpenSILEX platforms, enabling researchers to efficiently manage and analyze scientific experimental data.
 This package provides comprehensive tools for:

 - 🧪 Experimental data management
 - 📊 Data visualization and analysis